 Local Government Representatives

-Nick Sloan is the Chief Executive Officer of the Western Australian Local Government Association (WALGA).
+Kelly McManus is currently Principal, Policy and Advocacy at the Western Australian Local Government Association (WALGA).

 Volunteer Resource Representatives